yujiri.xyz

 3. Send the ID of the recipient.

-4. The server concatenates the ephemeral keys of each device the recipient has linked, encrypts that with the session key, and sends it (preceded by its length).
-If the recipient ID is not found, the server should respond with 0 for the length, indicating "0 linked devices", and the client should abort and show an error message.
+4. The server sends the 1-byte number of devices the recipient has linked, then sends all of their ephemeral keys concatenated.
+If the recipient ID is not found, the server indicates 0 linked devices, and the client should abort and show an error message.

 - your address